omeka/omeka-s-enduser/docs/install.md

 1. In your web browser, go to your site's admin page (yoururl/admin) and run any migrations that are needed.

 ## Install on Windows or Mac OS (basic development purpose only)
 Omeka S does not support proprietary or closed source operating systems.
-Nevertheless, for basic development purposes or for quick training, and if you cannot install Linux on your computer or as a virtual machine, Omeka can run with [WAMP](http://www.wampserver.com), [MAMP](https://www.mamp.info) and similar tools ([easy-php](http://www.easyphp.org)), etc.
+However, for **basic development purposes** or for quick training, Omeka can run with [WAMP](http://www.wampserver.com), [MAMP](https://www.mamp.info) or similar tools.

-Beforehand, follow all the previous points.
-When ready, Omeka S needs one or two params in the config file `config/local.config.php` to work.
+Follow the standard installation instructions.
+You will need to make the following [configuration](../configuration/) changes to the file `config/local.config.php` to work.

-First, the php path may need to be set if php is not available in the environment path.
-So, edit the config file and fill the `phpcli_path`.
-Under Windows, it may be `C:\xampp\php\php.exe`, depending on you install.
+First, the php path may need to be set if php.
+Edit the config file and fill the `phpcli_path` at line 12 with the appropriate path for your operating system.

-Second, you need to config Omeka S in order to use the thumbnailer that is available in your server.
-So, edit the config file and, at your choice:
+Second, you need to configure Omeka S to use the thumbnailer which is available in your server.
+Edit the `local.config.pgp` file with the following, based on what is available for your system:

 - replace the default thumbnailer `Omeka\File\Thumbnailer\ImageMagick` by `Omeka\File\Thumbnailer\Gd`.
 - replace the default thumbnailer `Omeka\File\Thumbnailer\ImageMagick` by `Omeka\File\Thumbnailer\Imagick`, and enable Imagick in the file `php.ini` of your server via the server admin interface or directly in the file.
 - keep the default thumbnailer, but install the command line tool `imagemagick` and set its directory as value of `imagemagick_dir`.
 To install imagemagick, see the documentation of your server.

-To make your choice, [GD](https://secure.php.net/manual/en/intro.image.php) is a basic graphic library installed by default with PHP.
-It can create thumbnails for common image formats only (jpeg, gif, png), but not for other file types, like pdf.
-[Imagick and ImageMagick](https://www.imagemagick.org) are the same library and can create thumbnails for more than 200 formats, images or not.
+[GD](https://secure.php.net/manual/en/intro.image.php) is a basic graphic library installed by default with PHP.
+It can create thumbnails for common image formats only (jpeg, gif, png).
+[Imagick and ImageMagick](https://www.imagemagick.org) are the same library and can create thumbnails for more than 200 formats.
 The difference is that the first is integrated in php and generally older than the command-line version.
-Furthermore, the first one is limited by the resources defined for php, but not the second, that can generally manage very large files.